ardura/Scrollscope/README.md

 ## Features
 - Sidechain input graphing - simply route sidechain input from another channel
-- Zoom focus - Right click and zoom a window!
-Doubleclick to exit
 - Scaling signals up and down with gain
 - Displaying large or small sample sizes
 - Optimization with skipping amount configurable
 - Reordering waveforms to display main or sidechain on top
-- Beat synchronization
+- Beat synchronization and Bar Synchronization
+- Support for different DAWs with different time-tracking modes (Alt Sync option)
 - Color changes* (Does not save currently)

 This plugin was made possible thanks to the Nih-Plug Rust Library and the egui GUI library